 New Employee Registry (NER): All employers are required by law to report all newly hired or rehired employees to the NER within 20 days of their start-of-work date.
-For more information, visit NER FAQs (edd.ca.gov/payroll_taxes/faq-california_new_employee_registry) or refer to page 53.
+For more information, visit NER California's New Hire Reporting Program (edd.ca.gov/Payroll\Taxes/New\Hire\Reporting.htm) or refer to page 53.

 Payroll Tax Seminars: The EDD offers no-cost seminars to help employers comply with state payroll tax laws.
-For more information, visit payroll tax seminars (edd.ca.gov/payroll_tax_seminars) or refer to page 1.
+For more information, visit Payroll Tax Seminars (edd.ca.gov/payroll tax seminars) or refer to page 1.

-Fraud Prevention, Detection, Reporting, and UI Rate Manipulation: For information on how to prevent and detect UI fraud, visit UI Fraud (edd.ca.gov/unemployment/fraud_and_penalties_what_you_need_to_know) or refer to page 83.
+Fraud Prevention, Detection, and Reporting: For information on how to prevent and detect fraud, visit Help Fight Fraud (edd.ca.gov/about\edd/fraud.htm).
+Refer to page 83 for information about UI fraud, or page 95 for Disability Insurance (DI) fraud.

-Improper Payment of UI Benefits: Employers are financially impacted by improper UI payments.
-This problem can result in higher UI taxes for all employers.
+Improper Payment of UI Benefits: When an employer is financially impacted by improper UI payments.
+The problem can result in higher UI taxes for all employers.
 You can help by responding timely to requests for wage information.
-For more information, visit UI claim notices (edd.ca.gov/unemployment/responding_to_ui_claim_notices).
+For more information, visit UI claim notices (edd.ca.gov/unemployment/responding\to\ui\claim\notices.htm).